-- Voluntary bodies some or all of whose activities benefit any part of the local planning authority areas. - Bodies which represent the interests of different racial, ethnic or national groups in the local planning authority areas. - Bodies which represent the interests of disabled persons in the local planning authority areas. - Bodies which represent the interests of persons carrying on business in the local planning authority areas.
+- Voluntary bodies some or all of whose activities benefit any part of the local planning authority - Bodies which represent the interests of different racial, ethnic or national groups in the local planning authority areas. - Bodies which represent the interests of different religious groups in the local planning authority - Bodies which represent the interests of disabled persons in the local planning authority areas. - Bodies which represent the interests of persons carrying on business in the local planning authority areas.